DataDog/integrations-core/redisdb/README.md

   log_enabled: true
   ```

-* Add this configuration setup to your `redisdb.yaml` file to start collecting your RedisDB Logs:
+* Add this configuration setup to your `redisdb.yaml` file to start collecting your Redis Logs:

   ```
     logs: